dfinity/ic-js/packages/ledger/README.md

 #### :gear: decodePayment

+👀 This feature is currently in draft.
+You can find more information about it at https://github.com/dfinity/ICRC/issues/22.

 A naive implementation of a payment parser.
 Given a code, the function attempts to extract a token name, account identifier (textual representation), and an optional amount.

 If the code doesn't match the expected pattern, `undefined` is returned for simplicity.